dunstall/failure-detector/README.md

 Implementation of Phi-Accrual Failure Detector with Golang

-The protocol samples arrival times of heartbeats and maintains sliding window of most recent samlples.
+The protocol samples arrival times of heartbeats and maintains sliding window of most recent samples.
 This window is used to estimate the arrival time of the next heartbeat.
 The distribution of past samples is used as an approximation for the probabilistic distribution of future hearbeat messages.
 With this information can compute phi with a scale that changes dynamically